ugent-korea/pytorch-unet-segmentation/README.md

 </table>

 We chose the best learning rate that fits the optimizer based on **how fast the model converges to the lowest error**.
-In case of SGD the lowest learning rate was achieved with learning rate of 0.01 and it was achieved after 450 epoch.
-Thus, for SGD optimizer learning rate of 0.01 was the optimal choice.
-In case of RMS_prop, the best loss was achieved with learning rate of 0.0002.
-Even though the amount of epoch need to achieve lowest loss was higher than optimizer with learning rate of 0.0001, the difference is not significant.
-Thus, we set 0.0002 as the optimal learning rate for RMS_prop optimizer.
+In other word, the learning rate should make model to reach optimal solution in shortest epoch repeated.
+However, the intersting fact was that the epochs of lowest loss and highest accuracy were not corresponding.
+This might be due to the nature of loss function (Loss function is log scale, thus an extreme deviation might occur).
+For example, if the softmax probability of one pixel is 0.001, then the -log(0.001) would be 1000 which is a huge value that contributes to loss.
+For consistency, we chose to focus on accuracy as our criterion of correctness of model.